GoogleCloudPlatform/dotnet-docs-samples/README.md

     4. Give your project a name.
     5. Make a note of the project ID, which might be different from the project name.
 The project ID is used in commands and in configurations.
+	6. Follow README.md instructions of corresponding sample you try to run - in addition to this file.
+It can contain additional configurations per sample.

 2.  **Enable billing for your project**.
     If you haven't already enabled billing for your project,